Bifurcated Impact of Neutrino Fast Flavor Conversion on Core-collapse Supernovae Informed by Multi-angle Neutrino Radiation Hydrodynamics

 A natural question arises as to whether a full multi-angle treatment is truly indispensable, or if moment-based approaches could suffice.
 To address this, we assess the validity of the FFC detection method used in \cite{Wang2025ApJ...986..153W}, where the maximum entropy closure by Minerbo \cite{Minerbo1978JQSRT..20..541M} was imposed.
 In this approach, the distribution is assumed to have the form $f=e^{a\cos\theta_\nu-b}$ and the two parameters $a$ and $b$ are determined from the 0th and 1st moments.

 Top panel of Fig. \ref{fig:Minerbo} compares the FFC growth rates at $260\,\mathrm{ms}$ for the no-oscillation $9M_\odot$ VM EOS model, between Minerbo reconstruction and the multi-angle cases.
 It is clear that the decoupling region FFC is mostly overlooked in the reconstructed case, with detections occurring only in a small portion of the cooling region.
 As shown in the middle panel of Fig. \ref{fig:Minerbo}, the reconstructed distribution exhibits shallower crossing than the multi-angle case.
 This shows that the reconstruction from the moments can underestimate the depth of crossings.
 Note that the asymptotic state of FFC is determined by its depth.
 Therefore, the reconstruction method is likely to underestimate the impact of FFC even in the region where the crossing is detected.
 While \cite{Wang2025ApJ...986..153W} concluded that FFC plays only a minor role in CCSN dynamics, it is likely that the presence of FFC and its subsequent effects were artificially suppressed due to the limitations of the reconstruction method.
 Furthermore, the growth rate in the reconstructed case shows anomalous FFC region around the poles, which is absent in the multi-angle case.
 The ELN features in this region are depicted in the bottom panel of Fig. \ref{fig:Minerbo}.
 Although this region is completely $\nu_e$ dominated over $\bar\nu_e$, the angular reconstruction fails to capture the ingoing direction, thereby artificially inducing a crossing.
 Therefore, we conclude that angular reconstruction from lower-order moments can significantly underestimate crossings and also lead to the spurious detection of crossings, which is in line with claims made by other previous studies \cite{Nagakura2021PhRvD.104f3014N,Nagakura2021PhRvD.104h3025N,Johns2021PhRvD.103l3012J,Cornelius2025PhRvD.112f3004C}.
+We note that, although the contrast between the equatorial and polar directions is artificially enhanced by the axisymmetric assumption, the qualitative trend and our conclusion are expected to hold in 3D.
+Indeed, similar large-scale anisotropy of FFC region is also observed in 3D simulations (\cite{Nagakura2021PhRvD.104h3025N,Abbar2021PhRvD.103f3033A}).